ppresto/tfc-hcpc-pipelines/README.md

 ### Setup TFCB
 1. Go to `tfcb_workspaces/scripts`
-* read the TFE_Workspace_README.md and follow all the steps to setup your terminal environment.
+* read `TFE_Workspace_README.md` and follow all the steps to setup your terminal environment.
-* update `addAdmin_workspace.sh` with your TFCB, Github, and Env information
-* successfully create your TFCB workspace
+* successfully create the admin-tfc-workspace

 1.